Custom Interconnects - technology you trust

 3. The holes in the interposer body should be just slightly larger than the Fuzz Button diameter.

-ensuring the Fuzz Buttons remains in place during handling and assembly.
+Fuzz Buttons remains in place during handling and assembly.
+These numbers are just

-4. To aid insertion of the Fuzz Buttons, we recommend a 45 degree hole chamfer.
+4. To aid insertion of the Fuzz Buttons and to also better guide their travel/compression, we

 Test Sockets & Interposers with Fuzz Buttons & Hardhats